epfl-ada/ada-2024-project-panada/README.md

 ### How to use the library
 The heart of our code is in ```results.ipynb```.
-You will find our data visualisation methods to study our dataset and extract interesting features and data. in ```src/models``` you will find the files for the different data cleaning methods we have implemented for each different file as liabilities are different from one file to another.
+You will find our data visualisation methods to study our dataset and extract interesting features and data.
+In ```src/models``` you will find the files for the different data cleaning methods we have implemented for each different file as liabilities are different from one file to another.

 ### How to load the dataset
 Because the size of the dataset is too important, it is not included in the ```/data``` folder, in order to load the dataset,  download it from this link : https://zenodo.org/records/4650046 and load it into the folder, the file names are in the ```.gitignore```.